waldekglaz/art-gallery-FEM/README.md

 # Frontend Mentor - Art Gallery

-This is a solution to the [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/art-gallery-website-yVdrZlxyA).
+This is a solution to the [Art Gallery challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/art-gallery-website-yVdrZlxyA).

 ## Table of contents